 - Assist veterinarians when necessary

-- Participate in new product creation by serving as a consultant
+- Participate in new product creation as a consultant

 - Perform quality control of embryology media